Tuesday, February 28, 2017

 The acting is quite decent, mediocre at worst.
 Eric del Castillo plays the vampiric baddie, and physically does a fine job, but has very little to work with.
 Also, at first I thought he looked too young, but as the movie went on, he looked fine, and I was just mistaken.
 One heck of a compliment for the dude, I'm sure, seeing as how he was 37 at the time!
 Speaking of his age, that leads to a nice little touch on Baron Draculsten's crypt headstone

 The effects are a mixed bag.
 The modelwork, locale, and how the two blend together as well are all really good, and help make the movie look more expensive than it actually is.
 Also worthy of praise are the scenes involving horseback/carriage fights, which are impressively done!
 The swordfight near the climax is pretty laughably choreographed, though.
 That scene is also made amusing by how the brother is busy fighting the Baron, and his two sisters aren't helping at all!
 Granted, Draculstein puts up such a paltry fight that the brother doesn't really need any assistance.
 The old-age makeup an actress clearly in her 30's isn't that great either (unless it turns out I'm totally wrong, and that's really an older actress, in which case SORRY!).
-Finally, the vampire resurrection/death effects look neat, even if they're both obviously the same, but one's in reverse.
+There's a really good mirror scene involving one of the female antagonists.
+Finally, the vampire resurrection/death effects look neat, even if they're both obviously the same shot, but one's in reverse.

 The score isn't anything special, but it's decent.
 What I especially liked were the moments which early on built up an atmosphere of desolation.
 I also dug the pipe bashing (best way I can describe it) sounds on the soundtrack, though it can get a bit overused.